keikai/doc/dev-ref/Supported_Formula_Functions.md

 ## SUMPRODUCT

-You can specify a condition for an array formula to just calculate partial cells in a given range.
+You can specify a condition to just calculate partial cells in a given range.
 For example,

 `=SUMPRODUCT(--(A1:A3="John"),(B1:B3),(C1:C3))`